Anti-CAA protests: Friday prayers at Mecca Masjid peaceful

 Hyderabad encounter: Families of 4 accused file plea in SC, seek action against cops

-Around 100 students of University of Hyderabad, who planned to take part in a protest rally, were taken into preventive custody outside the varsity's campus and taken near a police station where they read preamble of the Constitution of India.
+Around 100 students of the University of Hyderabad, who planned to take part in a protest rally, were taken into preventive custody outside the varsity's campus and taken near a police station where they read the preamble of the Constitution of India.

 They raised slogans like "Samvidhan par hamla nahi chalega" (Attack on Constitution will not be allowed).

-Later in the evening, some students of the UoH held a protest inside the campus,accusing the Telangana government of forcefully suppressing democratic protests across the state.
+Later in the evening, some students of the UoH held a protest inside the campus, accusing the Telangana government of forcefully suppressing democratic protests across the state.
 The city has been witnessing sporadic protests by various organisations including students and political parties against the CAA for the past few days.
 They have also been protesting the police crackdown against Jamia Milia University students in Delhi.